 - The Royal Alexandra Children's Hospital in Brighton

-- The Princess Royal Hospital campus (including the Hurstwood Park Neurological Centre) in Haywards Heath
+- The Princess Royal Hospital campus (including the Hurstwood Park Centre) in Haywards Heath

 Sussex Partnership NHS Foundation Trust

 Sussex Partnership NHS Foundation Trust provides specialist mental health, substance misuse and learning disability services.
 They are an integral part of the health and social care network for the people of Sussex.